frankligy/scTriangulate/README.md

 ## Tutorials and Installation

 Check out our [full documentation and step-by-step tutorials](https://sctriangulate.readthedocs.io/en/latest/get_started.html).
-But let's get a quick sense for a minimum example, it has been tested in python>=3.7 on both macos and Linux:
+But let's get a quick sense for a minimum example, it has been tested in python>=3.7 on MacOS, Linux and Windows PC.

 ```bash
 pip install sctriangulate